cookiengineer/cookie.engineer/weblog/articles/the-problems-with-web-browsers.md

 I think this can be done better.
 I wish that the Web Browser had an automated integration for `404 Not Found` errors on the Web.

 For example, why not query the Internet Archive with the URL?
 If it's there, offer the possibility for the user to download the latest archived version of the website.

-Well, or just cache it in the first place.
+Well, or just correctly cache it in the first place.

 ## Stealth Browser